keevitaja/keeper-laravel/readme.md

-# Keeper - Laravel 4.1 Guard extension
+# Keeper - Laravel authentication driver "eloquent" extension

-Adds role and permission functionality to Laravel 4.1 Guard class
+Keeper is Laravels native authentication driver "eloquent" extension.
+It adds roles and permissions functionality by extending the Guard class.
+All methods provided by Guard via Auth facade will work!

+Keeper is not CRUD for user/role/permission database manipulation.
+There are just too many ways people would like to do it.
+We would end up with another Sentry and tonns of wierd exceptions which need to be catched.
+And that is no fun...

+Keeper requires atleast Laravel 4.1 and PHP 5.4

 ## Install

-Install this package using composer
+To install Keeper package with composer edit composer.json file and run `composer update`.

 	"require": {
 	    "laravel/framework": "4.1.*",
 	    "keevitaja/keeper": "dev-master"
 	},

-and run

-	composer update

 Change Auth driver in app/config/auth.php